Manchester and Bolton Railway: Background

-Manchester, Bolton & Bury Canal Company
+Manchester, Bolton and Bury Canal Company

 London and Birmingham Railway Centenary, 1938 souvenir illustrating the 2-2-0 locomotive of Edward Bury.

-In 1830 the Manchester, Bolton & Bury Canal Company, led by chairman John Tobin, began to promote the construction of a railway along the line of their canal, from Salford to Bolton and Bury.
+In 1830 the Manchester, Bolton and Bury Canal Company, led by chairman John Tobin, began to promote the construction of a railway along the line of their canal, from Salford to Bolton and Bury.
 Alexander Nimmo was employed to assess the proposal, and reported that it was possible "so far as he expressed himself capable of judging from his present cursory view of the canal".
 The shareholders then sought a bill for a railway from Bolton to Manchester and on 23 August 1831 obtained an act of Parliament, the Manchester, Bolton and Bury Canal and Railway Act 1831 (1 & 2 Will.
 4. c. lx) to become the "Company of Proprietors of the Manchester, Bolton and Bury Canal Navigation and Railway Company".
 The act authorised the abandonment of the canal between the Irwell basin and Prestolee, and empowered the company to build a line from Manchester to Bolton and Bury, "upon or near the line of ... the Canal".
 Two branch lines were also authorised, one from Clifton Aqueduct through to Great Lever, and the other from Giants Seat through to Radcliffe and Bury.
 Due mainly to the objections of local mine owners who would have lost access to the canal and therefore their supply route, and who also would not have had branch railways built for them, the company agreed to an amending bill which would keep the canal and allow the new railway to be constructed alongside it.
 The company obtained a further act of Parliament, the Manchester, Bolton and Bury Canal and Railway Act 1832 (2 & 3 Will.
 4. c. lxix) that allowed it to build the railway along the new alignment.
-The Act also allowed for an extension of the railway to New Bailey Street in Salford, and from Church Wharf (the terminus of the canal at Bolton) to Bridge Street.
+The act also allowed for an extension of the railway to New Bailey Street in Salford, and from Church Wharf (the terminus of the canal at Bolton) to Bridge Street.
 Smaller branches in Bolton and Salford were also allowed.

 The two differently-sized tunnels at Farnworth.